dssdanial/SLAM_gmapping_movebase/README.md

 Interface Node
 ----------------------
-This is the first node that I have developed, it has the purpose of showing an interface in which the user can choose the modality, reset the simulation or quit the execution of the program.
-When an input is given the node run the correct command to launch a node thanks to the `system()` function.
+The purpose of this node is showing an interface in which the user can choose different modes, reset the simulation or quit the execution of the program.
+When an input is given, the node runs the correct command to launch the related node.

-Here you can find a list of the commands:
+The interface is simply designed as a list of commands as follows:

 <p align="center">
 <img src="https://github.com/dssdanial/SLAM_gmapping_movebase/blob/main/images/interface.png" width="500" height="300">
 </p>

 (I) Autonomous XY-Position Node
 ----------------------
-This node aims to, once a position has been given, drive the robot in the correct position in the environment.
+Once a x-y position receieved by user, this node drives the robot to the desired position in the environment.
 First of all the node requires from the user the `x` and `y` position of the goal, then a message of type `move_base_msgs/MoveBaseActionGoal` is generated and published in the `/move_base/goal` topic.
 Every goal is tracked by the node with its `id`, that is randomly generated inside the node itself.

-after establishing the position to be reached the user can at any time cancel the goal (pressing the `q` key) and quit the execurtion (pressing the `s` key).
-If one of the above keys is pressed, a message of type `actionlib_msgs/GoalID` is generated and then published in the `/move_base/cancel` topic to cancel the goal.

-To know if the robot has reached the goal a `/move_base/status` message handler is implemented.
-It checks the meassages published on the previously mentioned topic.
-In particular, when the robot stops, the status code becomes `3` if the robot has reached the goal position, otherwise the status code becomes `4` if the robot can not reach the given position.

 ## Nodes struscture
 <p align="center">
 <img src="https://github.com/dssdanial/SLAM_gmapping_movebase/blob/main/images/mode01.jpg" width="600" height="500">
 </p>

+After establishing the position, the user can at any time cancel the goal (pressing the `q` key) and quit the execurtion (pressing the `s` key).
+If one of the above keys is pressed, a message of type `actionlib_msgs/GoalID` is generated and then published in the `/move_base/cancel` topic to cancel the goal.

 ## video
-The result of the first task is shown as the following video:
+The result of the **_first_** task is shown as the following video:

 https://user-images.githubusercontent.com/32397445/182617068-742112e0-2abb-4133-b68c-c55e71dd4b9f.mp4

+In order to check wheather the robot has reached the goal or not, a `/move_base/status` message handler is implemented.
+It checks the meassages published on the previously mentioned topic.
+In particular, when the robot stops, the status code becomes `3` if the robot has reached the goal position, otherwise the status code becomes `4` if the robot can not reach the given position.

 (II) Manual Drive- _without_ Obstacle Avoidance assistant
 ----------------------
 This node aims to give the user the possibility of moving the robot in the environment using the keyboard.
-To opportunetly manage robot movement in the environment I have decided to implement four variables, two used for the velocity values (one for the linear velocity and one for the angular) and two used for the direction
+In order to manage the robot's movement in the environment four parameters are considred, two used for the velocity values (both linear and angular velocity) and two used for the directions.

-As requested the user can move the robot using the keyboard, each specific key modify the above mentioned variables to drive the robot in the maze.
+Each specific key modifies the above mentioned variables to drive the robot through the maze.
 Once the velocity and the direction has been modified new velocities are published in the `/cmd_vel` topic.

-Below you can find a list of the command to move the robot and increase/decrease velocities:
+An interface has been considered as a list of the commands to move the robot and increase/decrease velocities as follows:

 <p align="center">